pklimuk-eng-thesis/sensor/README.md

-Sensor
+# Sensor
----

-This repo contains the implementation of the basic sensor functionality
+This repository contains the implementation of the Sensor.
+It is a part of the [Smart-home](https://github.com/pklimuk-eng-thesis/smart-home) project.